AlfieKunz/TicTacToe/README.md

 ## Project Showcase

-The best way to interact with this program for full control is directly through the source code - see the instructions below.
+> **Project Demo:** You can see this project live directly through the [**project build**](https://drive.google.com/drive/folders/11Bo_VyCgRszkl3X7csyAubWUL-x2KtwR?usp=sharing) (Intel 32/64-bit).
+Simply download and run the "TicTacToe.exe" application.

+Alternatively, one can download the source code, as instructed below, for full control.

 > **Program Controls:**
 >1) After opening and running the project solution in your IDE of choice, you will be initially presented with an infinite live-updating run of game statistics, with my AI playing against a random opponent, who always goes first.
 This is there to prove that the program is both perfect in play and efficient.